openstax/k12-apps-raise/docs/styles.md

 ### Indent (os-raise-indent)

 Add a padding to the left side of an element.
-If the element already includes a left padding (like an ordered list) the indent will get set to exactly 32px
+If the element already includes a left padding (like an ordered list) the indent will get set to exactly 2rem

-**Availibility**
+**Availability**

 Any element